-BRUCE BROWNE, ARTISTIC DIRECTOR
+BRUCE BROWNE, FOUNDER

-Dr. Bruce Browne is.
-Emeritus Professor of Choral and Vocal Music at Portland State University.
+Dr. Bruce Browne is Emeritus Professor of Choral and Vocal Music at Portland State University.
 He was Artistic Director and Founder of Choral Cross Ties, Artistic Director of Portland Symphonic Choir, and co-founded Male Ensemble Northwest.
 He has been Guest Professor at University of Iowa; Boise State University; Oklahoma State University; and abroad at College of London and University of Guadalajara.
 He received his D.M.A. from the University of Washington under Rodney Eichenberger and has been privileged to work closely with Eric Ericson, Frieder Bernius, Robert Shaw, Andrew Parrott, Helmut Rilling and James DePreist.

 Choirs under his direction have sung by invitation at five National Conventions of ACDA, three of MENC, and one of ISME.
 His choirs have also appeared as guests of the countries of Greece, Spain, and Estonia, among others.

 Browne has served on national committees of National Endowment for the Arts and the American Choral Directors Association, for which he was Northwest Regional President for two years.
 He has recorded on the labels of Freshwater Records, Telarc, Clarion, and Albany Records.

 In 2015, he appeared as guest director/clinician in New York and Rhode Island, among other places.
 In 2012, he founded “Coro in Schola”, a choir whose mission is to provide mentoring and promote excellence in at-risk high school choral programs.

 In 2012, Browne was honored by the Northwest Chapter of American Choral Directors Association, with their Northwest Leadership and Service award.